Simon Ekpa: Arrest and trial

-At a preparatory hearing in late May, the prosecutor demanded a six-year prison sentence for various crimes, including participating in a terrorist organisation and tax fraud.
-Ekpa denied all charges, but admitted a minor tax offence.
-BRGIE declared a two day lockdown in southeastern Nigeria to mark the hearing.
+District Court's Sentencing

 In September 2025, Ekpa was sentenced to six years in prison.
 He was found guilty of terrorism-related charges, including supplying armed groups in Nigeria with weapons, and encouraging his followers to commit crimes in the country.
 He was also convicted of aggravated tax fraud, and claiming to be a practising attorney without authorisation.
 The court stated that Ekpa's crimes had occurred between August 2021 and November 2024.

-He denied all charges.
-The sentence is not final and can be appealed to a higher court.
+Ekpa was also convicted of tax fraud and ordered to pay €29,549 to the state.
+Ekpa founded a company called Freedom Stream Oy in 2024, a video production company in addition to his earlier founded Ekpa & Co Oy, a law practise.
+Both of these were deemed to have generated income taxable in Finland, but were not properly reported to the tax authorities.
+The court deemed Ekpa had earned €67,814 from Google Ireland, but not reported this income to the tax authorities.
+He was reported to have sizable incomes from abroad.

+Ekpa's sentence was not enforced during his right to appeal to the court of appeal (hovioikeus).
+By 22 October, Ekpa had filed an appeal on the judgment of the district court, and remained in remand detention.
+An appellate hearing would be held in April or May 2026 at the earliest.